James Manyika: Foundations and non-profits

-Manyika serves on the board of the MacArthur Foundation's Lever For Change project, which connects philanthropists to people and projects to fund solutions to societal challenges.
+Manyika serves on the board of the MacArthur Foundation's Lever For Change, which connects philanthropists to people and projects to fund solutions to societal challenges.
 Manyika has previously been a board member of the MacArthur Foundation, the Hewlett Foundation, and the Markle Foundation.
 He has been a trustee of the XPrize Foundation and an unpaid senior advisor at the philanthropic Schmidt Sciences, founded by Eric and Wendy Schmidt, where he co-chairs the AI2050 Initiative which supports academic fellows working to realize "the opportunity for society from AI as well as addressing the risks and challenges that could result from the technology."
 Through the Hutchins Center for African & African American Research, he established the J.M.D.
 Manyika Fellowship, named after his father, to support scholars and artists from countries in Southern Africa.
 He was previously on the board of the Khan Academy, which offers free education online, and remains on its Global Advisory Council.